aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>20</sup>&nbsp;See, Adonai, and behold:
-whom have you ever treated so?
+whom [have you ever]treated so?
-Should the women eat their little ones, the children they have nursed?
+ [Should the women]eat [their little ones], the children they have nursed?
-Should there be slain,
+ [Should there be slain],
-in God’s holy place , priest and prophet?
+in God’s holy place, priest and prophet?
 </div></td></tr>